vladkinoman/just-my-notes/job/computer_science_vs_software_engineering.md

 > Software Engineers write code really rarely but Software Developers do it a lot.
 Software Development is a sub-discipline of Software Engineering.

+### In addition: differences between coder and programmer

+Imagine you're an employer.
+You need people that can think their way through problems and assess all outcomes like a *programmer* does, but at the same time to gain fast throughput once those decisions are made, having some speedy *coders* on hand, can be very valuable.

 ## What you should choose.
 A quick overview of these two majors (CS and SE)

 Computer Science is the study of how computers work, mostly from the theoretical and mathematical perspective.